Design and Visual Communication - National Moderator's Report

 Performance overview:

-“Use representation techniques to visually communicate own product or spatial design outcome” involves applying techniques to visually communicate the three-dimensional form, features, and materiality of own design outcome.
-The students will utilise a representation mode and its associated representation techniques; these can include hand-rendered presentation drawings, physical models (such as hand built, 3D printed, laser cut), rendered digital models (such as CAD packages), and animations (such as fly-throughs).
+• The visual communication modes include hand-rendered presentation drawings, physical models (such as hand built, 3D printed, laser cut), rendered digital models (such as CAD packages), or animations (such as fly-throughs).

-Because physical models cannot be submitted for moderation, knowledge of photography and lighting is required to communicate the model’s form and materiality.
+• As physical models cannot be submitted for moderation, knowledge of photography and lighting is required to effectively communicate the model’s form, scale, and materiality.
+This includes selecting views that show design features and materiality by using controlled lighting to generate tonal change, shadows, and highlights.

-For Merit, the students are required to use representation techniques to clarify the visual communication of the design idea by refining their techniques to visually communicate the three-dimensional form, features, and materiality of their own design outcome.
+For Merit, students are required to use refined representation techniques to clarify the visual communication of the design idea and the three-dimensional form, features, and materiality of their own design outcome.
+This includes showing how light interacts with different surfaces in a consistent and believable way, using controlled tonal gradation and a consistent direction of light and shadow across the design, and variation in surface texture to distinguish between different materials.

-For Excellence, the students are required to use representation techniques to enhance the visual communication of the student’s own product or spatial design outcome by integrating techniques with precision to visually communicate the three-dimensional form, features, and materiality of the own design outcome with visual impact.
+For Excellence, students are required to use representation techniques to enhance the visual communication of their own product or spatial design outcome by integrating techniques with precision to visually communicate the three-dimensional form, features, and materiality of their own design outcome with visual impact.

 Practices that need strengthening:

-In some teaching and learning practice, a better understanding of rendering is required.
-There should be an identified light source that generates different tone values on 3D forms; for example a light, medium, and darker tone on rectilinear forms and tonal gradation across cylindrical and spherical forms.
-Applying a gradated tone on a flat surface is not appropriate.
+A better understanding of rendering is required.
+There should be an identified light source that generates different tonal values on 3D forms, e.g. a light, medium, and darker tone on rectilinear forms and tonal gradation across cylindrical and spherical forms.
 Highlights should be used perpendicular to the light source, and cast shadows should be used to indicate the design’s siting on the ground and areas on the object that are blocked from the light source.

-Photographs of physical models that are constructed from modelling materials without attempting to communicate finishes such as bricks, glass, painted surfaces, corrugated and tiled roofing, limit the communication of materiality.
+Photographs of physical models that are constructed from modelling materials without attempting to communicate finishes (such as bricks, glass, painted surfaces, and corrugated and tiled roofing) limit the communication of materiality.

 Assessor Support